pukmajster/yt-comments-filter/README.md

 # YouTube Comments Filter
 This is a browser extenstion for filtering out certain YouTube comments based on user preferences.

-Current only supported for Google Chrome, but I'll try to make it work for other browers like Firefox.
+Tested on Google Chrome, Microsoft Edge and Mozilla Firefox.

 ![Preview](/media/repo_preview.png)